 - (1) Creation and deletion of conceptual rows is inconsistent using the SMIv1.
 The SMIv2 corrects this.
 As such, if the MIB module undergoes review early in its lifetime, and it contains conceptual tables which allow creation and deletion of conceptual rows, then the objects relating to those tables MAY be deprecated and replaced with objects defined using the new approach.
-The approach based on SMIv2 can be found in section 7 of RFC2578 [7], and the RowStatus and StorageType TEXTUAL-CONVENTIONS are described in section 2 of RFC2579 [8]. - (2) For any object with a string-valued SYNTAX clause, in which the corresponding OCTET STRING does not have a size restriction (i.e., the OCTET STRING has no assignment of lower- and upperbounds on its length), the bounds for the size of the object SHOULD be defined. - (3) All textual conventions informally defined in the MIB module SHOULD be redefined using the TEXTUAL-CONVENTION macro.
-Such a change would not necessitate deprecating objects previously defined using an informal textual convention. - (4) For any object which represents a measurement in some kind of units, a UNITS clause SHOULD be added to the definition of that object. - (5) For any conceptual row which is an extension of another conceptual row, i.e., for which subordinate columnar objects both exist and are identified via the same semantics as the other conceptual row, an AUGMENTS clause SHOULD be used in place of the INDEX clause for the object corresponding to the conceptual row which is an extension.
+The approach based on SMIv2 can be found in section 7 of RFC 2578 [RFC2578], and the RowStatus and StorageType TEXTUAL-CONVENTIONs are described in section 2 of RFC 2579 [RFC2579]. - (2) For any object with an integer-valued SYNTAX clause, in which the corresponding INTEGER does not have a range restriction (i.e., the INTEGER has neither a defined set of named-number enumerations nor an assignment of lower- and upper-bounds on its value), the object SHOULD have the value of its SYNTAX clause changed to Integer32, or have an appropriate range specified. - (3) For any object with a string-valued SYNTAX clause, in which the corresponding OCTET STRING does not have a size restriction (i.e., the OCTET STRING has no assignment of lower- and upper-bounds on its length), the bounds for the size of the object SHOULD be defined. - (4) All textual conventions informally defined in the MIB module SHOULD be redefined using the TEXTUAL-CONVENTION macro.
+Such a change would not necessitate deprecating objects previously defined using an informal textual convention. - (5) For any object which represents a measurement in some kind of units, a UNITS clause SHOULD be added to the definition of that object. - (6) For any conceptual row which is an extension of another conceptual row, i.e., for which subordinate columnar objects both exist and are identified via the same semantics as the other conceptual row, an AUGMENTS clause SHOULD be used in place of the INDEX clause for the object corresponding to the conceptual row which is an extension.